mc706/software_fundamentals/WORD_PROBLEMS.md

 * `Comments` have a user, content, and a timestamp

 Draw a Entity Relationship Diagram (ERD) to describe how you would build the database for this social network.

+### Problem 4
+Create a console based application that implements FizzBuzz. your console application should take as an argument the number of to count up to.
+If a argument is not provided, it should default to 100.

+FizzBuzz is defined as the following:

+* Output the Numbers from 1 to N
+* If the number is evenly divisble by 3, instead of the number, output "Fizz"
+* If the number is evenly divisible by 5, instead of the number output "Buzz"
+* IF the number is both divisible by 3 and 5, instead output Buzz